Persistent Homotopy Groups of Metric Spaces: Introduction

-Dendrograms over a given set can be bijectively associated with an ultrametric over the set.
-In this sense one can view the map $X\mapsto \theta_{\pi_1(X)}$ described in the theorem above as a map from Gromov-Hausdorff space into itself.
+Dendrograms over a given set can be bijectively associated with an ultra-metric on the set.
+In this sense, one can view the map $X\mapsto \theta_{\pi_1(X)}$ described in the theorem above as a map from Gromov-Hausdorff space into itself.
 We prove that this endomorphism is $2$-Lipschitz.